-Having one parent, usually the mom, stay home with the kids is often seen as a benefit to the family.
+Having one parent stay home with the kids is often seen as a benefit to the family.
 One parent is always there for the kids, you don’t have to spend money on daycare, it just sounds better.

 The only problem is that when finances get tight, you have less flexibility.
 There’s a certain financial sacrifice already when you have one parent stay at home, and when the one income drops or disappears suddenly, your family may be in trouble.
-How can you, as a stay at home mom or dad, help?
+How can you, as a stay at home mom or dad, help when the money crunch hits?

 Here are some other ways to help out with a money crunch while still being a stay at home mom.